-The Company recognizes an impairment charge when a decline in the fair value of its investments below the cost basis is judged to be other-than-temporary.
-The entire difference between amortized cost and fair value is recognized in earnings.
+The Company recognizes an impairment charge when a decline in the fair value of its investments in debt securities is below the cost basis of such securities is judged to be other-than-temporary.
 Factors considered in making such a determination include the duration and severity of the impairment, the reason for the decline in value, the potential recovery period and the Company's intent to sell, including whether it is more likely than not that the Company will be required to sell the investment before recovery of cost basis.
-For securities that are deemed other-than-temporary impaired, the amount of impairment is recognized in "other than temporary impairment, net of gain on sale of marketable securities previously impaired" in the statement of income and is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.
+For securities that are deemed other-than-temporarily impaired, the amount of impairment is recognized in "other than temporary impairment, net of gain on sale of marketable securities previously impaired" in the statement of income and is limited to the amount related to credit losses, while impairment related to other factors is recognized in other comprehensive income.

-During 2007, 2008 and 2009, other-than-temporary impairment net of gain on sale of marketable securities previously impaired amounted to \$0, \$ 11,221 and \$ 1,277, respectively.
-In 2009, the Company recognized a loss of \$3,134 and a gain of \$1,857 on sale of securities previously impaired.
+During 2008, 2009 and 2010, other-than-temporary impairment net of gain on sale of marketable securities previously impaired amounted to \$11,221, \$1,277 and \$785, respectively.
+The amount in 2009, includes a loss of \$3,134 and a gain of \$1,857 on sale of securities previously impaired.
 See further details in Note 4.